mgimond/Colby-summer-git-workshop-2021/github_setup.md

   `git clone https://github.com/jdcolby/proj2.git`

-  At this point you will be presented with a few login options depending on the OS and git version being used.
-For example, on Windows using  Git version `2.31.1` you will have the option to authenticate using a token or a *GitCredentialManager*.
+  At this point you may or may not be presented with login credentials depending on how you [setup the authentication protocol](authenticating with github.html).

-> NOTE: As of August 2021, GitHub will no longer allow account password authentication when accessing a GitHub account using Git.
-Instead, you will be required to use personal access token or SSH based authentication.
-This page will be updated later this summer with token based instructions for connecting to GitHub with Git.

 At this point, you should have a complete copy of the GitHub repo as a new folder.
 Note that you are not automatically placed into the new folder.
 Running `ls -aF` should show the `proj2` folder.